MicrosoftDocs/dynamics365smb-docs/business-central/admin-walkthrough-customizing-cds-Integration.md

 ### To create the integration table extension for table 5342 "CRM Contact"
 1. Create a new AL extension.
-2. Export AL Table Proxy Generator **altpgen.exe** from the VS Code AL extension.
+2. Export AL Table Proxy Generator **altpgen.exe** from the VS Code AL extension.  <!-- these steps are already described, maybe just shorten down by pointing to that section? >

 3. In PowerShell, run the tool with the following arguments: